max84517/PCA/README.md

 # Introduction to Principal Component Analysis(PCA)
-PCA is a famous supervised learning method in ML field, it can use to classification and it's simple but useful in many ways.
+PCA is a famous supervised learning method in ML field, it can use to cluster and it's simple but useful in many ways.
 I will take a brief introduction to PCA from linear algebrea aspect then demonstrate PCA on iris dataset.

 # PCA in Linear Algebra
 In real world, the data usually looks like